jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

  - Journal is a story of expeditioners stealing a bunch of Airships to escape Lumiere.
- - 21/09/2025: This is an enabler engine for Expeditioner tribal strategies
+ - This is a top-end payoff for an all-flyers strategy

 ## Francois, Waiting for Clea